 Some people experience relief after a bladder distention, which is done during a cystoscopy.

 During bladder instillation, a solution is put into the bladder through a tube in the urethra.
 It is held for anywhere from a few seconds to 15 minutes, and then voided.
 There are several different types of solutions used.
-Some coat the bladder, some are anesthetics, and are thought to decrease the inflammation.
+Some solutions coat the bladder, some solutions are anesthetics, and some solutions are thought to decrease the inflammation.

 Mediations may include:

 There is no research linking diet to interstitial cystitis.
 However, many people find that changes in diet can help relieve pain.
 Different people have different foods that act as triggers.
 Foods commonly reported to aggravate interstitial cystitis include:

 TENS uses an external device that sends mild electrical impulses into the body.
 It has helped relieve pain and decrease the frequency of urination in some people.